-Petitioner contends that Schrum discloses mRNA vaccines that encode an immunogen and that have "identical mRNA and lipid nanoparticle components to that claimed in the '600 patent."
+Petitioner contends that Schrum discloses mRNA vaccines that encode an immunogen and that have "identical mRNA and lipid nanoparticle components to that claimed in the '127 patent."
 Pet.
-40. Petitioner asserts that Schrum discloses all of the limitations of claim 1 except that Petitioner relies upon Geall as suggesting a composition where Schrum's mRNA encodes "a betacoronavirus (BetaCoV) S protein or S protein subunit."
-Id. at 38-40.
-15
+41. Petitioner asserts that Schrum discloses all of the limitations of claim 1 except that Petitioner relies upon Geall as suggesting a method where Schrum's mRNA encodes "a betacoronavirus (BetaCoV) S protein or S protein subunit."
+Id. at 38-40.16

-Petitioner contends that Geall discloses "immunogenic RNA vaccines encoding the S protein of SARS-CoV."
-Id. at 40.
+Petitioner contends that Geall discloses "immunogenic use of an RNA vaccine encoding the S protein of SARS-CoV."
+Id. at 41.
 According to Petitioner, the S protein "was known to be the most promising antigen for development of a SARS-CoV vaccine."
 Id.
-With the support of Dr. Griffin, Petitioner asserts that the POSA would have reason to combine Geall and Schrum because Schrum "identifies and incorporates Geall" and because "the two references are in the same field of endeavor."
+With the support of Dr. Griffin's testimony, Petitioner asserts that the POSA would have reason to combine Geall and Schrum because Schrum "identifies and incorporates Geall" and because "the two references are in the same field of endeavor."
 Id. at 41 (citing Ex.
-1002 ¶¶ 112-114 (testimony of Dr. Griffin to this effect).
-In addition, Petitioner asserts that the POSA would have good reason to "create an mRNA vaccine encoding the spike protein of SARS-CoV."
-Id.
+1002 ¶¶ 121-123 (testimony of Dr. Griffin to this effect)).
+In addition, Petitioner asserts that the POSA would have good reason to make and use an mRNA vaccine encoding the spike protein of SARS-CoV.
+Id. at 41-42.
 To support this proposition, Petitioner cites Yang's teaching that "a DNA vaccine encoding the spike (S) glycoprotein of the SARS-CoV induces T cell and neutralizing antibody responses, as well as protective immunity, in a mouse model."
 Ex.
 1011, 561 (cited at Pet.
-41).
-Petitioner also cites Du's16 teaching that "[a]mong all structural proteins of SARS-CoV, S protein is the main antigenic component that is responsible for inducing host immune responses, neutralizing antibodies and/or protective immunity against virus infection" and that "S protein has therefore been selected as an important target for vaccine and antiviral development."
+41- 42).
+Petitioner also cites Du's17 teaching that "[a]mong all structural proteins of SARS-CoV, S protein is the main antigenic component that is responsible for inducing host immune responses, neutralizing antibodies and/or protective immunity against virus infection" and that "S protein has therefore been selected as an important target for vaccine and antiviral development."
 Ex.
 1031, 229 (cited at Pet.
-41).
+42).

-15 In connection with Ground 1, Petitioner asserts that Schrum discloses this claim limitation and thus anticipates the challenged claims.
-We address Petitioner's anticipation arguments infra § IV.A.
+16 In connection with Ground 1, Petitioner also asserts that Schrum discloses this claim limitation and anticipates the challenged claims.
+We address Petitioner's anticipation arguments below.
+See infra § IV.A.

-Petitioner contends that the POSA would reasonably have expected success in combining Schrum and Geall because Schrum teaches that methods of synthesizing mRNA were known in the art and provides examples where administration of protein-encoding mRNA formulated in lipid nanoparticles expressed the encoded protein.
+Petitioner contends that the POSA would reasonably have expected success in combining Schrum and Geall to arrive at the method of claim 1 because Schrum teaches that methods of synthesizing mRNA were known in the art, and Schrum provides disclosure and examples where administration of protein-encoding mRNA formulated in lipid nanoparticles expressed the encoded protein.
 Pet.
-41-42 (citing Ex.
-1009 ¶¶ 291, 320, 942, 963, 995-999, 1000-1001; Ex.
-1002 ¶ 115; Ex.
-1004 ¶¶ 72, 81).
+42-43 (citing Ex.
+1009 ¶¶ 291, 320, 942, 963, 995- 1001; Ex.
+1002 ¶¶ 124-126); Ex.
+1004 ¶¶ 67-76 (testifying as to Schrum's disclosures about LNP formulations).
+Petitioner further contends that a POSA would have reasonably expected success in inducing an immune response to a SARS-CoV spike protein using such vaccine.
+Pet.
+42-43 (citing, for example, the successful results in Yang (Ex.
+1011, 561-562), the teachings of Du (Ex.
+1031, 227), and Dr. Griffin's supporting testimony (Ex.
+1002 ¶¶ 125-126).